|Born||September 26, 1958|

 |Children||Nyasha Bianca Muchicho, Memory Theresa Muchicho, Chamunorwa Dexter Muchicho|

-She went to join the liberation struggle in Mozambique in 1975 with some colleagues.
+She joined the liberation struggle in Mozambique in 1975 with some colleagues.
 Upon arrival in Mozambique they went to Villa de Manica from where they were ferried to Nyadzonya Base.
-They survived the Nyadzonya Massacre in August 1976.
+They survived the Nyadzonya Raid in August 1976.
 She received training in guerrilla warfare in 1976 at Chimoio Training Base in Mozambique.
 She later went to Ethiopia for four-months training as a military instructor at Tatek Military Base.
 She returned to Mozambique to become an instructor and survived the Chimoio air bombardment by Rhodesian forces in late 1977.
 Mwashita witnessed the scene of the carnage, and she assisted in the burying of hundreds of fighters killed in the attack.

 She was later deployed to the battle front in the Tete Zanla Operational Province under Perence Shiri in September 1978.
 She participated in active combat in Percentine Sector in Hwata, Chitsungo and the Gota area of Guruve.